hroncok/python-minimization/document.md

 Not only this will most likely break things, it will probably also **violate constraints (1) and (2)** (Python and Fedora users' expectations).
 It can also increase the startup time.

+To mitigate that, we might want to ship RPM packages with the standard library -- one uncompressed and one zipped:

+ - The `python3-libs` package would *Require* any of them (via virtual provides or boolean requires: `Requires: (python3-libs-modules or python3-libs-modules-zip)`).
+ - The `python3-lib` package would **Recommend** the uncompressed package.
+ - To avoid increasing the total filesystem footprint when both packages are installed, the packages might conflict with each other -- however that might be a bad user experience.

 Nevertheless, this might (in theory) **save 17.8 MiB / 47 %**.